-Overall, the portability and mobility of a mobile app can be crucial to its success, as it enables users to access and use the app anytime and anywhere.
-(Harrison D 2013).
+Overall, the portability and mobility of a mobile app can be crucial to its success, as it enables users to access and use the app anytime and anywhere [Harrison 2013].

-As technology advances, mobile apps are also rising, as they are used daily for personal and professional purposes (Weichbrod 2020).
-These applications have commonly used functionality that enables them to share some similarity and their use in education, entertainment, business, social networking, and transportation.
-Since most of these functionalities makes mobile applications to have many used cases for service delivery to users as they are often having improved access to online services at a reduced cost while also ensuring that there is data security and increased safety.
-As such, mobile applications use calls for quality usability assessments designed to check how usable and accessible an application can be compared to other applications accessed using basic computers.
-The use of mobile application is increasing as such the number of developers is also increasing, even though some applications have seen their use diminish over time as user begin to experience various issues such as unsubstantiated service claim, changes in app behaviors and unfriendly human interaction with the mobile app features (Evans, S et al 2021).
-According to the International Standards Organization, there are some standards that mobile applications are supposed to follow during design phase.
-Mobile apps are expected to be usable, accessible, portable, reliable, and easy to maintain and secure.
-It is however noted that usability models are still not fully established as often these are isolated and not proven even though we see mobile apps have prevalence in health, education, e-commerce, and provision of financial solutions.
-(B. I. Attah et al 2021).
+As technology advances, mobile apps are also booming, as they are used daily for personal and professional purposes [Weichbrod 2020].
+These applications are used in a broad range of areas, including education, entertainment, business, social networking, and transportation.
+They frequently have commonly used functionalities that support use cases of service delivery to users; hence, they often offer improved access to online services at reduced cost while also providing data security and increased safety.
+As such, mobile application use calls for quality usability assessments designed to check how usable and accessible an application is compared to alternative applications accessed using traditional computers.
+The use of mobile applications is increasing, and hence the number of developers is also increasing; however, some applications have seen their use diminish over time as users begin to experience various issues, such as unsubstantiated service claims, changes in app behaviors, or unfriendly human interaction with the app’s features [Evans, S et al. 2021].
+According to the International Standards Organization (ISO), there are some standards that mobile applications should follow during the design phase.
+Mobile apps are expected to be usable, accessible, portable, reliable, easy to maintain, and secure.
+It is, however, noted that usability models are still not fully established as these are often isolated and not proven.
+This is despite the prevalence of mobile apps in health, education, e-commerce, and the provision of financial solutions [Attah et al. 2021].

-Mobile applications can be used to perform various tasks for home, social or office uses.
+Mobile applications can be used to perform various tasks for home, social, or office uses.
 This has made mobile applications contribute to a fast-developing sector in this information technology era.
-Most apps are quite easy to use and available for free and some preinstalled in the mobile as they have vast functionals such as accessing the internet, making calls, games, and social media.
-If an application is not available on a mobile device, it can be downloaded from a wide range of software markets available with common ones being Google Play store for Android OS and Apple Store for iOS.
-Technically all of these applications are managed by the operating system of the mobile device.
-The mobile application runs through the following managed platforms: Android, Symbian, Blackberry, iOS, and Windows.
-On abstraction level these mobile apps are run on java/j2me, flashlight, brew, and Silverlight virtual machines.
+Most apps are quite easy to use and available for free, and some come preinstalled on the device as they offer core functionality, such as accessing the internet, making calls, and using social media.
+If an application is not available on a mobile device, it can be downloaded from a wide range of software markets available, with the dominant ones being the Google Play store for Android OS and the Apple Store for iOS.
+Technically, all these applications are managed by the operating system of the mobile device.
+Hence, mobile applications run through one or more of the following managed platforms: Android, Symbian, Blackberry, iOS, and Windows.
+On an abstraction level, these mobile apps run on Java/j2me, flashlight, brew, and Silverlight virtual machines.

 1.4.1 Mobile application types and development process

-Mobile applications can be categorized in three different types based on the way they are developed and how they interact with the network:
+Mobile applications can be categorized into three different types based on the way they are developed and how they interact with the network:

-Native apps are developed solely for specific a mobile device and an operating system.
-As such a native mobile app that is developed for a device running iOS cannot be used in an Android based mobile device.
-Usually, developers of native apps should use development tools of provided by each platform (e.g., Java/Kotlin for Android [Kotlin 2023])
+Native apps are developed solely for a specific mobile device and operating system.
+As such a native mobile app that is developed for a device running iOS cannot be used in an Android based mobile device, and vice versa.
+Usually, developers of native apps will use development tools provided by the relevant platform (e.g., Java/Kotlin for Android [Kotlin 2023]).

 Web-based mobile apps are developed to give the same experience as mobile apps when they are accessed via a mobile browser from a mobile device.
-This does not require a specific development of the app for the mobile device; however, the web server should support the optimization for the mobile web-browser access.
+This does not require a specific development of the app for the mobile device; however, the web server should support optimization for access by a mobile web-browser.